RadhikaDeshpande/Save-Up-Memory/README.md

 for sample documents.
 To answer this question on have to be able to compute the space of objects.
 For example on a 64bit machine an empty object in Java takes up 16 bytes, a font object takes up 72 bytes.
 A tool to measure the size of Java objects can be found at: http://java.dzone.com/articles/java-getting-size-object.
-Later I will give you some data from sample documents.
-You will use the data to compute how much space using flyweights saves.
+And to compute how much space using flyweights saves.